 The cap and floor regime is the regulated route for electricity interconnector development in Great Britain (GB).
-It is a market-based approach which aims to incentivise developers to deliver interconnector capacity by limiting developers' exposure to electricity market price risk.
+It is a market-based approach that aims to incentivise developers to deliver interconnector capacity by limiting developers' exposure to electricity market price risk.
 Ofgem rolled out the regime to new electricity interconnectors in August 2014 to incentivise the timely delivery of more interconnectors.

 Before the regime was introduced, a limited number of electricity interconnectors had been built.
 Ofgem created the cap and floor regime to unlock beneficial investment by reducing risks.
-Interconnectors built before the roll out of the cap and floor regime were: IFA (2GW) to France, Moyle (0.5GW) to Northern Ireland, BritNed (1GW) to the Netherlands, and the East West interconnector (0.5GW) to the Republic of Ireland.
+Interconnectors built before the roll out of the cap and floor regime were IFA (2GW) to France, Moyle (0.5GW) to Northern Ireland, BritNed (1GW) to the Netherlands, and the East West interconnector (0.5GW) to Ireland.
 These interconnectors were mostly developed as standalone projects on a merchant basis.

 Then followed the Nemo Link interconnector (1GW) to Belgium2 as the cap and floor regime pilot project.
-We have subsequently held two cap and floor application windows in 2014 and 2016 and have awarded a regime in principle to nine interconnectors totalling 10.9GW in cross-border capacity.
-If all of these projects go ahead, alongside existing interconnectors and approved projects under development on a merchant basis, GB interconnection capacity could increase to 15.9GW.
+We have subsequently held three cap and floor application windows between 2014 and 2022.
+To date, we have awarded a regime in principle to twelve interconnectors, totalling 12.05GW in cross-border capacity.3